bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/i/IsBreakLineLock_1iKdHvSGX0pxudZvZ2KLk8/Documentation.md

-Indicate whether the equipment has the function of broke line lock or not.
+Indicates whether the equipment has the function of brake line lock or not.